ncphillips/ncphi.com/content/blog/implementing-shape-up.md

 ---
 title: Implementing Shape Up
-draft: true
+draft: false
 category: product management
 author: Nolan Phillips
-description:
+description: |
+  The TinaCMS team read Shape Up and adopted some of it's key practices.
+A few months later and we are able to focus deeply on hard problems, take guilt-free time to rest and sharpen our skills, and regularly think long term about the direction of our work.
-createdAt: "2020-07-24"
+createdAt: "2020-09-01"
-lastEditedAt: "2020-08-12"
+lastEditedAt: "2020-09-01"
 ---

 Four months ago the TinaCMS made it's first major adjustment to how work was chosen and completed.
 After reading **[Shape Up](https://basecamp.com/shapeup) by Ryan Singer** the team decide to adopt some of it's key practices.
-By adopting these practices our team has increased productivity and lowered it's stress. ****_We are now able to focus deeply on hard problems, take guilt-free time to rest and sharpen our skills, and regularly think long term about the direction of our work._****
+By adopting these practices our team has increased productivity and lowered it's stress. **We are now able to focus deeply on hard problems, take guilt-free time to rest and sharpen our skills, and regularly think long term about the direction of our work.**

 ## What was the TinaCMS process?